DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "..."

 Soldiers met each other gazes.
-They just became aware of it.
+They just noticed it.

 If Rikugen Kyouko words were truthful, then even if they defeat spirits, Yurun's liberation would be unlikely.
 Instead it would be just invaded by cryptids.
-In which case Yurun Resistance's preparations against spirits would be fairly useless against them.
+In which case Yurun Resistance's preparations against spirits would be fairly useless.

 Defeating spirits would just make situation even worse.

-"This proposal took into account upcoming threat.
+"This proposal that took into account upcoming threat.
-For humans there is no way to avoid joining forces."
+It is inevitable for us humans to join forces."

 Jeanne's words were directed towards soldiers, standing behind the Lion King.
 It would hold a little meaning for only the Lion King alone to accept it.